Clarifai/clarifai-python/clarifai_utils/data_upload/README.md

-## Data Upload into your app dataset in the Clarifai platform
+## Data Upload into a Clarifai app dataset

 The functionality here allows a user to upload datasets of the specified types and all sizes from a local directory to the Clarifai platform datasets